joexzhu/flutter_reactive_ble_uart_example/README.md

-# revised to be able to compile at flutter Flutter 3.13.1
+# Revised to be able to compile at flutter 3.13.1
 # flutter reactive BLE UART demo app

 This demo app shows an usecase for using flutter_reactive_ble library for building a UART emulation over BLE.